-The Court uses its discretionary powers in issuing orders of education costs and child support for children remaining present in high school during their 18th birthday.
+The Court uses its discretionary powers while issuing orders of education costs and child support for children who are still taking high school education during their 18thbirthday.
 This support continues for 90 days after the child graduates, but in no case after the 19th birthday.
 If the child has severe physical or mental impairment, the Court may issue orders to continue child support till the 21st birthday.
 The orders of the Court for child support are inclusive of orders to procure health insurance coverage for the child when parents can obtain it through their job at nil or a reasonable expenditure.
-Rhode Island Divorce Laws regarding Child Custody Initially, the parents are offered an opportunity to reach an agreement regarding custody of their children.
+Laws regarding Child Custody Initially, the parents are offered an opportunity to reach an agreement regarding custody of their children.
 However, if the parents fail to do so, the Court orders the natural parent who does not have custody of the children, the reasonable right of visitation, unless a cause is shown as to why such a right should not be offered.
+The child visitation rules are to be followed strictly to avoid any kind of legal offense which is punishable.
 The Court expects that both the children and the custodial parent should comply with its orders.
 If noncompliance occurs for the first time, a motion of contempt may be filed by the non-custodial parent.
 The Court ascertains the non-compliance and defines the visitation of the non-custodial parent in detail.
 If noncompliance occurs for a second time, the Court regards this as a reason for an alteration in custody to the non-custodial parent.
-Spousal Support The Court is guided by the following issues regarding awarding alimony –
+Spousal Support Spousal support is the basic necessity of a partner who is unable to support himself or herself.
+It is an amount provided to a partner to overcome the financial hurdles caused by a divorce and to achieve self-Independence.
+The support can be paid in advance or in the form of monthly installments.
+The Court is guided by the following issues when awarding alimony:

 |